fabriziogianni7/blockchain-first-steps/README.md

 ## First Steps
 New to Web3?
 Start here to understand the core concepts of blockchain, decentralization, and Web3 development.
 These resources are beginner-friendly and provide a solid foundation.

 - **[Ethereum.org - What is Ethereum?](https://ethereum.org/en/what-is-ethereum/)**: [ARTICLE] Official guide to Ethereum, covering blockchain basics principles.
-The article explains:
-	- What is a blockchain
-  - What can Ethereum do
-  - What is a cryptocurrency
-  - Why using Ethereum and Who runs it
-  - What are smart contracts
-  - What is the difference between Ethereum and Bitcoin
+The article explains things like What is a blockchain, What can Ethereum do, the difference between Ethereum and Bitcoin and more!
+Definitely the first thing you want to read.
-  - and more!
 - **[What is Ethereum?
 A Beginner's Explanation in Plain English](https://www.youtube.com/watch?v=jxLkbJozKbY)**: [VIDEO] Old but gold, this video starts from Bitcoin to explain how Ethereum was born and expand about Ethereum structure and smart contracts. good for an overview.
-- **[Intro on smart contracts]([https://ethereum.org/en/smart-contracts/](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html)**: [ARTICLE] Intro to smart contracts.
+- **[Intro on smart contracts](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html)**: [ARTICLE] Intro to smart contracts.
 That's the solidity documentation website, feel free to go on and read other things on that website like [this example of a simple smart contract](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html#a-simple-smart-contract) and [this intro to the Ethereum Virtual Machine](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html#index-6)
 - **[What is a wallet?](https://ethereum.org/en/wallets/)**: [Article] an overview on what are wallets, and what are they for.
 Another article from coinbase here
 - **[Blockchain Glossary](https://www.cyfrin.io/glossary)**: If you're unsure about any term used in the blockchain, visit this glossary.